 Why is my EC2 Linux instance unreachable and failing one or both of its status checks?

 My Amazon Elastic Compute Cloud (Amazon EC2) Linux instance is unreachable, and is failing one or both of its status checks.
-What does this mean, and how do I resolve this issue?
+How do I troubleshoot status check failure?

-An instance status check failure indicates a problem with the instance due to operating system-level errors such as the following:
+Instance status check: An instance status check failure indicates a problem with the instance due to operating system-level errors such as the following:

 - Failure to boot the operating system